 - The market value of the Fund’s shares will fluctuate, in some cases materially, in response to changes in the Fund’s NAV, the intraday value of the Fund’s holdings, and the relative supply and demand for the Fund’s shares on the exchange.
 There is a risk (which may increase during periods of market disruption or volatility) that market prices for Fund shares will vary significantly from the Fund’s NAV.
 This risk may be greater for the Fund than for traditional ETFs that disclose their full portfolio holdings on a daily basis because the publication of the Proxy Portfolio does not provide the same level of transparency as the publication of the full portfolio by a fully transparent active ETF.

 Russell Midcap® Value Index is an unmanaged index that measures the performance of the mid-cap value segment of the U.S. equity universe.
 It includes those Russell Midcap® Index companies with lower price-to-book ratios and lower forecasted growth values.

 Before investing, consider the fund's investment objectives, risks, charges, and expenses.
 You may obtain a prospectus or a summary prospectus containing this and other information.
 Read it carefully.

 ALPS Distributors, Inc. is the distributor of the Natixis Vaughan Nelson Mid Cap ETF.
-Natixis Distribution, L.P. is a marketing agent.
-ALPS Distributors, Inc. is not affiliated with Natixis Distribution, L.P.
+Natixis Distribution, LLC is a marketing agent.
+ALPS Distributors, Inc. is not affiliated with Natixis Distribution, LLC.